-London is great during the summer, but it’s during the autumn months that the city is at its most beautiful.
-Sure, the days get shorter, the temperature drops and the temptation to stay in with Netflix or hole up in a cosy pub becomes all that more appealing, but you’d be missing out if you stayed indoors.
+London is great all year round, but it’s definitely during the autumn months that this city is at its most beautiful.
+Sure, the days get shorter, but that just means more gorgeous early evening sunsets and the chance to hole up in a cosy pub.
+If you’ve got a dog, all the better.

-Get out and about in London’s parks as the greenery of the summer months starts to turn and the trees take on the warm red, orange and yellow hues of a sunset.
-These are the most beautiful London parks for an autumn walk.
+Get out and about in London’s parks as the greenery of the summer starts to turn and the trees take on warm red, orange and yellow hues, and the crunchy leaves invitingly pile up.
+These are the most lovely London parks for a magical and atmospheric autumn walk.

 RECOMMENDED: London’s major parks.